Syncrude responding to fire at facility north of Fort McMurray

-Syncrude Canada Ltd. said on Tuesday it was responding to a fire at the sprawling oil sands site in northern Alberta.
+Fire ripped through a major processing unit at the Syncrude Canada Ltd. oil sands production site in northern Alberta on Tuesday, the company and police said.

-Syncrude said the fire was at its Mildred Lake upgrading plant, which is about 40 kilometres north of Fort McMurray, Alta.
+Syncrude said the blaze was at its Mildred Lake upgrading plant, which is about 40 kilometres north of Fort McMurray, Alta.
+There were no immediate reports of injuries, or the status of operations.

 Will Gibson, spokesman for the operation, said the company will release further details as soon as they become available.